Skip to main content

 In addition to the items listed above, this step should include the following elements when locally appropriate and when funding allows:

-• Identify changes to performance measures and mobility targets in state, regional, and local plans.
+• Identify changes to performance standards and mobility targets in state, regional, and local plans.

-• Alternative performance measures and mobility targets may be considered at this stage to determine the desired future capacity of the transportation system.
+• Performance standards and mobility targets may be considered at this stage to determine the desired future capacity of the transportation system.
 These alternatives may include:

-• Modifications to existing mobility standards (i.e., level-of-service and volume-to-capacity) to accept higher levels of congestion during the peak hour or over multiple hours.
+• Modifications to or replacement of existing mobility standards (i.e., level-of-service and volume-to-capacity) to accept higher levels of congestion during the peak hour or over multiple hours while focusing on other priorities.

 • Time-based measures such as delay, travel time, or travel time reliability (assess via dynamic traffic assignment models).